eXascaleInfolab/seer/systems/README.md

 ### Systems code used for the Live-Query evaluation.

-The code for the originates from <a href = "https://github.com/eXascaleInfolab/TSM-Bench"> TSM-BENCH </a>.
-With some modification in influx/install.sh
+The code for systems the originates from <a href = "https://github.com/eXascaleInfolab/TSM-Bench"> TSM-BENCH </a>.
+With some modifications for example in influx/install.sh.

 ## Live Evaluation  setup

 Create the dataset d1 that is used for the live query evaluation.
 ```shell
 cd query_data/live_queries
 sh build_d1.sh